Design Team Advisors

 Jean-Pierre Geronimi is CAD director at STMicroelectronics.
 Mr. Geronimi graduated from INPG Grenoble in electrical engineering and computer science.
 He has more than 20 years of experience in design automation and VLSI implementation - addressing digital, analog and system-in-package CAD flows, physical design kits, CMOS libraries, design for manufacturing, variability and SOC physical implementation.
 As of 2002, his focus has been on advanced CMOS process introductions and the link between process and design.

-Copyright © 2010 D2S, Inc. All Rights Reserved.
+Copyright © 2024 D2S, Inc. All Rights Reserved.
 For exclusive use with the eBeam Initiative.
-Designed by 4GE Media